 and equating with the negative inverse of the DF~\eqref{eq:DF_sign} yields the chattering amplitude

 of the sliding variable.
 Eventually, observe that

 which is fulfilled for all $\tilde{f} < 0$, mimicking also one of the stability constraints. \end{proof}

-\begin{remark} Note that $\tilde{f}$ and $\tilde{g}$ are unknown in general, but are scaled in the same way.
-So, the limit $\tilde{g} \rightarrow -\tilde{f}$ is equivalent to $g \rightarrow -f$ with $f<0$.
+\begin{remark} The parameters $\tilde{f}$ and $\tilde{g}$ are unknown in general, but are scaled in the same way.
+Hence, the limit $\tilde{g} \rightarrow -\tilde{f}$ is equivalent to the limit $g \rightarrow -f$ with $f<0$.
 With the selection $l = 1$ and $h =-1$ all parameters can be chosen directly.
-Note that $-f$ should be selected sufficiently large to overcome the inaccuracies of the HB method. \end{remark} \begin{remark} The selection of the parameters in the proof of \autoref{lemma:mag_sigma} is only one possibility.
+To overcome the inaccuracies of the HB method, $-f$ should be selected sufficiently large. \end{remark} \begin{remark} The selection of the parameters in the proof of \autoref{lemma:mag_sigma} is only one possibility.
 To avoid the limit, it is also feasible to set $g =-\alpha \tilde{f}, 0<\alpha<1$ and choose $\tilde{f}$.
-This approach leads to a more sophisticated analysis including a graphical comparison of the amplitudes. \end{remark} Sicne the sliding variables $\sigma_\mathrm{S}$ and $\sigma_\mathrm{D}$ correspond to distinct manifolds, the reduction of the chattering amplitude of the sliding variable does not guarantee the reduction of the chattering amplitude of the state in general, i.e., $\hat{\sigma}_\mathrm{D} <\hat{\sigma}_\mathrm{S}$ does not ensure $\hat{x}_\mathrm{D} <\hat{x}_\mathrm{S}$.
+This approach leads to a more sophisticated analysis including a graphical comparison of the amplitudes. \end{remark} Since the sliding variables $\sigma_\mathrm{S}$ and $\sigma_\mathrm{D}$ correspond to distinct manifolds, the reduction of the chattering amplitude of the sliding variable does not guarantee the reduction of the chattering amplitude of the state in general, i.e., $\hat{\sigma}_\mathrm{D} <\hat{\sigma}_\mathrm{S}$ does not ensure $\hat{x}_\mathrm{D} <\hat{x}_\mathrm{S}$.
 It is therefore essential to take the chattering of the state into account.

 \begin{theorem} For system~\eqref{eq:system} subject to actuator dynamics~\eqref{eq:actuator_SOL} with $\tau$ unknown, a dynamic sliding manifold~\eqref{eq:DSM} can be chosen such that the amplitude of the chattering of the state $x(t)$ is smaller than for the static sliding manifold~\eqref{eq:SM_static}. \end{theorem} \begin{proof} The amplitude of $x$ with the SSM